 What can cause a missing score?

 Sometimes, despite the status for all modules showing as 'Completed' in the Assessments section of the platform, you might find a score has not generated and instead you are presented with an asterisk (*).
-There are a few reasons that can happen, and here we will cover the likely scenarios if a score is missing.
+Here we will cover the likely scenarios when this can happen.

 First, it's important to understand the distinction between modules and sections within the assessment.
 There are 5 modules, and each module (excluding spelling) has multiple sections making up the module.
-In our Core package, you have access only to module level scores, not section level scores.
+In our Core package, you have access only to module level scores.
+For the Core package you can see the scores at module and section level.

-The most common reasons you will see an asterisk instead of a score:
+The most common reasons you will see an asterisk instead of a score are below for you:

-The Developed Ability module has Picture Vocabulary and Non-Verbal sections.
-The Non-Verbal section requires the student to successfully complete some example items in order to be given the actual assessment items.
-Failure to answer the example items will result in a missing Non-Verbal section score and hence a missing Developed Ability module score.
-That's because if they don't understand the activity, they will score 0 for the section, which will then skew their overall module results.
+This module includes the Picture Vocabulary and the Non-Verbal sections.
+The Non-Verbal section requires the student to successfully complete some example items before they can progress to the actual assessment items.
+This is because if they don't understand the activity, they will score 0 for the section and the overall module results will be inaccurate.
+Failure to answer the example items correctly will result in a missing Non-Verbal section score and hence a missing Developed Ability module score.

-The Arithmetic module orders its items by category: addition, then subtraction, multiplication and division.
+The sections in this module come in the following order: addition, then subtraction, multiplication and division.
 If the student is not getting many right, stopping rules may cause the assessment to exit without presenting any items in one or more of the later categories.
-An Arithmetic module score will be present in this case but later section scores will be missing.
+An Arithmetic module score will be present in this case but if have the Plus package you may notice that some of the later section scores are missing.

-The Reading module requires the student to achieve an average age equivalent score of 4 or more on the first two sections (Word Recognition and Word Decoding) in order to be presented with the Comprehension section.
-Failure to achieve a high enough score will result in a missing Comprehension section score, although a Reading module score will still be generated.
+This module requires the student to achieve an average age equivalent score of 4 or more on the first two sections (Word Recognition and Word Decoding) in order to be presented with the Comprehension section.
+Failure to achieve a high enough score in these first sections will result in a missing Comprehension section score that you may notice if you have the Plus Package.
+If a student hasn't been presented with the Comprehension section, they will be credited with the minimum Comprehension score in the calculation of the composite Reading score.

 What should you do about missing scores?